rspamd/rspamd.com/doc/configuration/logging.md

 | `symcache` | messages from symbols cache
 | `task` | task messages

 Any Lua module can also be added to `debug_modules` as they are using somehow a similar naming semantics.
 E.g. you can use `dkim_signing` or `multimap` or `lua_tcp` to debug the corresponding modules.

 ## Log format

-Rspamd supports a custom log format when writing information about a message to the log.
-(This feature is supported since version 1.1.)
-The format string looks as follows:
+Rspamd supports a custom log format for writing message information to the log.
+This feature has been supported since version 1.1.
+The format string for the custom log format is as follows:

 	log_format =<<EOD
 	id: <$mid>,$if_qid{ qid: <$>,}$if_ip{ ip: $,}$if_user{ user: $,}$if_smtp_from{ from: <$>,}